ktr0731/evans/README.md

 $ evans -r
 ```

-Also if the server requires secure TLS connections, yuo can launch Evans with the `-t` (`--tls`) option.
+Also if the server requires secure TLS connections, you can launch Evans with the `-t` (`--tls`) option.
 ``` sh
 $ evans --tls --host example.com -r
 ```